Bandwidth/node-bandwidth/README.md

 ```

 ### Getting All Applications
-This method returns all phone numbers for the authenticated user
+This method returns all applicatons for the authenticated user
 ```
 client.getApplications(function(error, applications){
 	if(error){